awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 **Step 4: Review and create**

 1. Review each of the file system configuration groups\.
 You can make changes to each group at this time by choosing **Edit**\.
-![\[File system details page showing the newly created file system and its configuration details.\]](http://docs.aws.amazon.com/efs/latest/ug/images/console2-fscustomcreate-step4-rvw.png)

 1. Choose **Create** to create your file system and return to the **File systems** page\.

    A banner across the top shows that the new file system is being created\.
 A link to access the new file system details page appears in the banner when the file system becomes available\.

 1. The **File systems** page displays the file system and its configuration details, as shown following\.
-![\[File system details page showing the newly created file system and its configuration details.\]](http://docs.aws.amazon.com/efs/latest/ug/images/console2-efs-filesystem-details.png)
+![\[File system details page showing the newly created file system and its configuration details.\]](http://docs.aws.amazon.com/efs/latest/ug/images/console2-efs-filesystem-INT-details.png)

 ## Creating a file system using the AWS CLI<a name="creating-using-fs-part1-cli"></a>